Rubén Xaus: Return to Superbikes

 On 26 June 2008, Xaus signed to ride the BMW S1000RR bike for the factory BMW Motorrad team in the 2009 WSB Championship.

 Personal data

 On 16 March 2007, Xaus married long-term partner Mariona.
-The wedding was held in Andorra, where the couple live with their daughter Julia, who was born in November 2006.
+The wedding was held in Andorra, where the couple live with their daughter Julia Xaus, who was born in November 2006.
+In January 2009, they had their second daughter Paula Xaus.

 Xaus' hobbies include mountain biking, snowboarding and golf.
 He is 183 cm tall and weighs 74 kg.